-McIlroy to 'shield myself from outside noise'
+McIlroy will get career Grand Slam done - Woods

 Only five players - Gene Sarazen, Ben Hogan, Gary Player, Jack Nicklaus and Tiger Woods - have won the career Grand Slam and McIlroy admits the prospect of joining that elite club makes him more nervous at Augusta than at any other course.

-"I think with the experiences I've had at this place, I definitely feel more nervous on the first tee here than I do at any other tournament.
+"I think with the experiences I've had at this place, I definitely feel more nervous on the first tee here than I do at any other tournament," said McIlroy, who won the last of his four majors in 2014.

 "But I'd guess other players would say the same thing.
 There's such a build-up to this tournament, the last major championship was played eight or nine months ago.